integeruser/jgltut/README.md

 [here](https://bitbucket.org/alfonse/gltut/wiki/Home).
 The author occasionally updates his book by adding new tutorials: we will update this project in the same manner as soon as we can.

 N° of original tutorials:        16
-N° of ported tutorials so far:    15
+N° of ported tutorials so far:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;15

 If you find any issues or difficulties in using this project, please tell us.
 Happy coding!